Yarroudh/Optim3D/README.md

   Commands:
     index3d      OcTree indexing of 3D point cloud using Entwine. index2d      QuadTree indexing and tiling of building 2D footprints.
-    tiler3d      Tiling of 3D point cloud using calculated processing areas. reconstruct  Optimized 3D reconstruction of buildings using GeoFlow3D.
+    tiler3d      Tiling of 3D point cloud using the calculated processing areas. reconstruct  Optimized 3D reconstruction of buildings using GeoFlow.
 ```

 The process consists of four distinct steps or <code>commands</code> that must be executed in a specific order to achieve the desired outcome.